 Just like the SEO strategy you are about to learn.

 The basic idea of this concept starts with content anchors, these are the cornerstones of your strategy.

 These anchors are long pieces of highly useful content that dominate a specific topic and are optimized for a broad keyword topic.

 Once you have a set of content anchors, you tailor the rest of your content strategy accordingly.

-Blog post topics and their associated keywords stem from these anchor topics, and link back into them internally.
+Blog post topics and their associated keywords stem from these anchor topics and link back to them internally.